woodsc/Barcode_Agent/README.md

 ### Windows

 - Install ruby 2.7 or higher with a devkit from https://rubyinstaller.org/ .
-- Double click on the file Barcode_Agent/windows_setup.rb
+- Double click on the file Barcode_Agent/windows_setup.rb .
+This may take up to an hour.
+  - If it pauses with a Y/N question, press enter to continue.
 - Put the phred executable at Barcode_Agent/bin/phred.exe .
   - Phred can be obtained at https://www.phrap.com/phred/ .